tmcw/mapmakers-cheatsheet/README.md

 ## Visualization defaults

 - Projection:
-  - If it's a web map with tiles, use [Spherical Mercator](http://epsg.io/3857)
+  - If it's a web map with tiles, use [Spherical Mercator](http://epsg.io/3857).
+This is the default for Leaflet, Mapbox GL JS, and most other clients.
   - If using [d3](http://d3js.org/) and not using tiles anywhere, use whatever fits best.
 Bonus projections are in [d3-geo-projection](https://github.com/d3/d3-geo-projection).
+    - If it's a map of America, use the [Albers projection](https://en.wikipedia.org/wiki/Albers_projection)
+    - If it's a map of a pole, use an [Azimuthal equidistant projection](https://en.wikipedia.org/wiki/Azimuthal_equidistant_projection)
   - Have a projection and not sure what it is?
 Use [epsg.io](http://epsg.io/3857).
 - Colors:
   - When in doubt, use [ColorBrewer](http://colorbrewer2.org/)